 A thyroid nodule is a growth (lump) in the thyroid gland.
 The thyroid gland is located in the neck.

 Thyroid nodules are very common and occur in up to 15 to 30% of the US population.
 Like most thyroid diseases, they are more common among women than men.
 The chance of having a thyroid nodule increases with age and by the time.
 By age 60 a woman has a 60% chance that she will develop a thyroid nodule.
-Although many thyroid nodules can be felt by the patient or by a doctor during physical examination, more and more nodules are being discovered incidentally during an imaging test ordered for another reason (like a carotid ultrasound, Neck MRI or Neck CT scan).
+Although many thyroid nodules can be felt by the patient or by a doctor during physical examination, more and more nodules are being discovered incidentally during an imaging test like a carotid ultrasound, Neck mri scan or Neck CT scan ordered for another reason.

 The most important questions to ask when a thyroid nodule is discovered are: